A BEGINNER'S GUIDE TO BUYING SILVER JEWELLERY ONLINE

 An important thing to note here is that different colours of gold (such as rose gold or white gold) are made of pure gold coloured with different elements to change the hue.
+Think of it kind of like mixing paints.
+You've got yellow gold and you want to make rose gold, so you add a few "drops" of copper to give your yellow gold a reddish-pink tint.
 There are many different combinations beyond the ones I've listed above.
 I recommend this blog post for more information.
 [6,7,8,9,10]

 Totally a myth, it's the other way around.
 Even pure silver will tarnish, it just depends on which elements you expose it to.
 It's generally considered an nonreactive metal, but it does have some reactions.
 It won't react to pure oxygen or water, but it will react with sulphur, which exists in small quantities in our atmosphere.
 [11,12]

 Some alloy metals can slow down or speed up the reaction, depending on what the metal is and what it reacts with.
 For instance, copper reacts with oxygen, so in a sterling silver alloy that uses copper, the resulting jewellery may also react with the oxygen in the air as well as the sulphur.